Suggested links

 • Bedtime/lights out

 Each rehab facility will have its own unique amenities, from the type of food served to activities available for patients during downtime.
-When researching, you may want to consider the types of amenities that are offered to help you choose the best option for you.
+When researching inpatient rehab, you may want to consider the amenities offered to help you choose the best inpatient rehab.

 The length of stay for an inpatient treatment program will depend on a few factors.
-On average, a short-term program will last 28-30 days, while a long-term program (also known as a sober living facility) will usually start at 90 days but can extend longer.
+On average, a short-term program lasts 28-30 days, while a long-term program (also known as a sober living facility) usually starts at 90 days but can extend longer.

-All inpatient programs offer the medical detox program, which can take roughly 1-2 weeks.
+All inpatient programs offer medical detox programs, which can take roughly 1-2 weeks.
 After detox, the inpatient program will focus on different therapies as well as helping the patient to establish better, healthier habits during their stay.

 • Longer time to build and solidify healthy habits